A Modified Sequential Probability Ratio Test: The Modified SPRT

-In practice, it may often be useful to examine the value of $L_n$ at the termination of an MSPRT.
+In practice, it may be useful to examine the value of $L_n$ at the termination of an MSPRT.
 This value represents the likelihood ratio between hypotheses based on all accumulated data and may be of particular interest when a test terminates after the maximum sample size has been reached.
-The values of the likelihood ratio $L_n$ are provided by the {\bf \fontfamily{qcr} \selectfont MSPRT} software described in Section~\ref{Rpackage}.
+Of course, an advantage of formal hypothesis testing procedures is that they encourage investigators to design experiments that have a reasonably high probability of providing ``signficant'' evidence in favor of a scientifically important effect.
+At the end of a parametric hypothesis test, it is usually possible to compute the likelihood ratio in favor of the MLE over the null parameter value.
+In the particular case of the MSPRT, the investigator is able to go a step further and report the Bayes factor in favor of an alternative hypothesis which was considered scientifically acceptable before the experiment was undertaken.
+The MSPRT thus encourages the design of tests that will lead to Bayes factors (or likelihood ratios) that differ substantially from 1.0, and they do so with smaller sample sizes than are required in fixed design tests.
+The values of the likelihood ratio $L_n$ are provided by the {\bf \fontfamily{qcr} \selectfont MSPRT} software described \textcolor{black}{in Section~\ref{sec:Implementation}}.

-Figure \hyperlink{flow}{1} summarizes the process for conducting a MSPRT for a one-sided test of a normal mean or a population success probability when the maximum sample size is $N$, and the Type I and the targeted Type II error probabilities are $\alpha$ and $\beta$ respectively. \end{sloppypar}
+Figure \hyperlink{flow}{1} summarizes the process for conducting a MSPRT for a one-sided test of a normal mean or a population success probability. \end{sloppypar}